maddevsio/truffle-patched-with-analyze/packages/truffle-plus-analyze/README.md

 an "analyze" command to run check for security weaknesses and vulnerabilities via the [Mythril Platform](https://mythril.ai).

 *You will need Mythril credentials to run this.
-We expect to be giving a limited access December and January.
+We expect to be giving limited access in December and January.
 We will keep you posted [here](https://mythril.ai/api-key).*

 Truffle is a development environment, testing framework and asset pipeline for Ethereum, aiming to make life as an Ethereum developer